Should I install XXX in /usr or /usr/local?

 This is a question without an obvious answer for an LFS based system.

-In traditional Unix systems, /usr usually contains files that come with the system distribution, and the /usr/local tree is free for the local administrator to add things to.
-The only really hard and fast rule is that Unix distributions should not touch /usr/local, except perhaps for creating the basic directories within it.
+In traditional Unix systems, /usr usually contains files that come with the system distribution, and the /usr/local tree is free for the local administrator to manage.
+The only really hard and fast rule is that Unix distributions should not touch /usr/local, except perhaps to create the basic directories within it.

 LFS users build their own system and so deciding where the system ends and local files begin is not straightforward.
 So the choice should be made in order to make things easier to administer.
 There are several reasons for dividing files between /usr and /usr/local.

 On a network of several machines all running LFS, or mixed LFS and other Linux distributions, /usr/local could be used to hold packages that are common between all the computers in the network.
 It can be NFS mounted or mirrored from a single server.
 Here local indicates local to the site.